-In [97] the regularity condition is generalized in the sense that instead of measuring the regularity of the intervals of a partitions "uniformly", i.e. by a constant, it is measured by a function which may depend on the position of the tag t of a pair (t, J) and/or on the diameter of J. The paper [99] summarizes the properties of the regular integrals; in particular, it contains the descriptive definition and convergence theorems.
+In [97] the regularity condition is generalized in the sense that instead of measuring the regularity of the intervals of a partitions "uniformly", i.e. by a constant, it is measured by a function which may depend on the position of the tag t of a pair (t,J) and/or on the diameter of J. The paper [99] summarizes the properties of the regular integrals; in particular, it contains the descriptive definition and convergence theorems.
 Finally, the paper [101] deals with the problem whether the regular integral can be introduced via the Bochner approach, i.e. by extending the elementary integration of stepfunctions (piecewise constant functions) using a suitable limiting process.
 This required further modification of the concept of integral leading to the concept of strong integration.
-In [102] the strong integral is further modified by using the L-partitions which differ from the partitions used before by omitting the condition $t \in J$ for any pair (t, J).
+In [102] the strong integral is further modified by using the L-partitions which differ from the partitions used before by omitting the condition $t \in J$ for any pair (t,J).
 (The partitions with $t \in J$ are more specifically called P-partitions.
 The letters L, P stand for Lebesgue, Perron, respectively, since the respective concepts of integral are connected with the classical Lebesgue and Perron integrals.)

-In the common paper with J. Mawhin and W. Pfeffer [93] Kurzweil's idea of PUpartitions is combined with Pfeffer's one of the BV integration (BV for bounded variation in the sense of DeGiorgi).
-This makes it possible to avoid the shortcomings and accentuate the advantages of both approaches.
+In the common paper with J. Mawhin and W. Pfeffer [93] Kurzweil's idea of PU-partitions is combined with Pfeffer's one of the BV integration (BV for bounded

 4 J. Mawhin: Generalized multiple Perron integrals and the Green-Goursat theorem for differentiable vector fields.
-Czechoslovak Mathematical Journal 31 (1981), 614-632.
+Czechoslovak Mathematical Journal 31 (1981), 614-682.